debanjanxy/academic-kickstart/content/home/experience.md

   * Managed labs and lab sessions
   * Mentored a group of 15 students
-  * Invigilated and evaluated graded labs and exams
+  * Invigilated and evaluated exams
   """

 +++